wetware/casm/specs/pex.md

 1. Refer to themselves
 2. Are duplicates

-A `GossipRecord` is considered a duplicate iff it has the same `PeerID` field as another record in the union of local and remote views.
-In order of priroity, preserve with:
+A record is considered a duplicate iff it has the same `PeerID` field as another record in the union of local and remote views.
+When duplicates are encountered, peers MUST preserve records with the following priority:

 1. A higher `Seq` number.
 2. A higher `Hop` count.

-This ensures hosts can update their network address when it changes.
+This behavior makes it possible for hosts to update their network address when it changes.
+To do so, the host begins issuing a new gossip record with the updated address information, and an incremented `Seq` number.

 ### API

 #### Stream Identifier